Software Tools for Data Analysis

 See syllabus for fine print:

-• Regrading: Must request within 48 hours; total regrade
+• Regrading: Must request within 48 hours; total regrade of assignment

 • Late work: Not without prior permission or DoS letter ex post